 INFORMATION FOR EMPLOYERS

 The CITB have recently changed their grant and funding scheme.
-Only those companies who are ‘in scope’ with the CITB will be eligible for funding.
+Only those companies who are ‘in scope’ (levy payers) with the CITB are eligible for grant funding.
+Construction companies can register with CITB and once the registration number is obtained they can apply to send their employees onto a SAP course.

 SPECIALIST APPLIED-SKILLS PROGRAMME (SAP) GRANT

 SAPs are developed through partnerships with trade associations, federations and employers in specialist sectors.
 These apprentice programmes contain all the ingredients for a fully validated apprentice programme leading to a Vocational Qualification (NVQ/SVQ).
 These new entrant programmes are currently the only source of CITB grant recognised new entrant training for the sectors involved.
-New entrants must have a full-time contract of direct employment (min.
-30hrs p.w.) with a levy registered employer.
+New entrants must have a full-time contract of direct employment with an in-scope, levy registered employer.

 The grant package comprises 2 elements:

-£30 (Tier 1) or £70 (Tier 2) for each training module achieved is paid to the CITB registered and in-scope company automatically on confirmation of completion by the training provider.
-The total cumulative value of the modules – £640 per trainee.
+£60 (Tier 1) or £140 (Tier 2) for each training module achieved is paid to the CITB registered and in-scope company automatically on confirmation of completion by the training provider.
+The total cumulative value of the modules – up to £1,360 per trainee.

 A contribution from CITB to cover training costs is paid directly to the training provider OFTF who fund the tutors, assessors, verifiers, venues, materials and associated trainers etc.